baconjs/bacon.js/README.md

 1. For each new value, the subscriber function is called.
 The new value is wrapped into a `Next` event.
-2. The subscriber unction returns a result which is either `Bacon.noMore` or `Bacon.More`.
+2. The subscriber function returns a result which is either `Bacon.noMore` or `Bacon.More`.
 The `undefined` value is handled like `Bacon.more`.
 3. In case of `Bacon.noMore` the source must never call the subscriber again.
 4. When the stream ends, the subscriber function will be called with